 This award commemorates the well-known Howard County native, Claude Rich, who retired from Indiana University in 1976 after 44 years of remarkable service.

 The purpose of the award is to promote excellence in teaching at Indiana University Kokomo.
-Only Indiana University faculty and librarians at Indiana University Kokomo are eligible for nomination for the Claude Rich Excellence in Teaching Award.
+Only Indiana University full time faculty and librarians at Indiana University Kokomo are eligible for nomination for the Claude Rich Excellence in Teaching Award.
 Normally an individual will have been teaching at IU Kokomo for at least three years.
 An individual may win the award only once at each rank.
 There are no other restrictions on a nominee's eligibility.
-Two awards are given, one for full-time resident faculty and one for part-time (adjunct) faculty.
+Two awards may be bestowed annually, one for Assistant Professors and Lecturers and one for Professors, Associate Professors, and Senior Lecturers.

-The award is given in recognition of consistently excellent teaching.
-Candidates must be judged in terms of their accomplishments as teachers.
-Evidence concerning a candidate's excellence in research, in administrative duties, or in public service is relevant only so far as the information helps explain the candidate's success as a teacher.
-Similarly, statements concerning a candidate's personality or popularity are significant only when they help demonstrate or define the precise nature of the individual's excellence in teaching.
-The basic criteria for the excellence in teaching award are as follows:
+Applicants must be judged in terms of their accomplishments as teachers.
+Evidence concerning an applicant’s excellence in research, in administrative duties, or in public service is relevant only so far as the information helps explain the candidate's success as a teacher.
+Similarly, statements concerning a applicant’s personality or popularity are significant only when they help demonstrate or define the precise nature of the individual's excellence in teaching.
+The criteria for the excellence in teaching award are as follows:

-Approved by the IUK Faculty Senate, September 16, 1981
+Approved by the IU Kokomo Faculty Senate, September 16, 1981

 Revisions approved by the IU Kokomo Faculty Senate, November 25, 2002, and October 9, 2017